 - Less saturated colors

 The FDA has since announced labeling changes for Elmiron which warn of pigmentary changes in the retina as a side effect.
 For some, however, the damage has already been done.
 If you are suffering from pigmented retinal maculopathy and have taken Elmiron, call us today.
-We can help you get the compensation you deserve.
+We can help you get the compensation you deserve by filing an Elmiron vision loss lawsuit on your behalf.

 Our battle-tested, aggressive attorneys have represented victims of drug-induced vision loss for decades.
 We have successfully recovered millions of dollars for victims; including a $15,000,000 settlement of drug-induced Stevens-Johnson syndrome, a syndrome which can cause vision loss.
 Our Elmiron legal team currently has over 50 cases.

-Call us today at 1-800-718-4658 or text us for a free consultation if you or a loved one was diagnosed with pigmented retinal maculopathy or another progressive eye disease after taking Elmiron.
+Call our Elmiron lawyers today for a free consultation or text us from this page if you or a loved one was diagnosed with pigmented retinal maculopathy or another progressive eye disease after taking Elmiron.
 You can also fill out the free consultation form on this page, or use the text feature.
+You may qualify for financial compensation via an Elmiron lawsuit settlement.

 Frequently Asked Questions on Elmiron’s Link to Eye Disease